Free shipping for orders over 80 EUR

 2. Whisky with water:

 Another way to enjoy your whisky is to add a few drops of water.
-This option is particularly suitable for stronger single malts, such as Cash Strength whisky, or whiskies with an alcohol content of over 40%.
-It is best to start by experimenting with a smaller amount of water until you find your favorite strength.
+This option is particularly suitable for stronger single malts, such as Cash Strength whisky, or whiskies with an alcohol content of over 40% vol. It is best to start by experimenting with a smaller amount of water until you find your favorite strength.
 This is best done with a pipette or a teaspoon.

 3. Whisky with ice:

 Especially on warm summer days, many whisky drinkers order a "whisky on the rocks".
 This means that you enjoy your whisky with a large ice cube in the glass.
 The ice cools the whisky to a pleasant, cool temperature and the meltwater ensures that the whisky tastes milder and simpler overall.
-But at the same time, this also ensures that the variety of aromas and complexity of the whisky decreases.
+But at the same time, this also reduces the variety of aromas and complexity of the whisky.
 Small amounts of water usually do not harm the whisky.
 However, large amounts of water dilute the whisky and distort the taste.
 Many whisky connoisseurs therefore resort to an alternative by putting cold stones in their whisky.

 4. Whisky as a cocktail: